prdxs/klarheit-musical-events-agenda/packages/klarheit-web-scraper/README.md

 The extractor in charge of extracting these queries is called `ArrayExtractor` and it serves as a previous step to object extraction queries or attribute extraction queries.
-It calls to the `GeneralExtractor` for each one of those nodes selected by the provided CSS selector regardless of the type of query descriptor provided.
-On each call `GeneralExtractor` is in charge of selecting the extractor that will do the work whether it is `AttributeExtractor` or `ObjectExtractor`.
+It creates a new `Klarheit` instance for each one of those nodes selected by the provided CSS selector regardless of the type of query descriptor provided.
+Afterthat, each one of those `Klarheit` instances are in charge of selecting the extractor that will do the work whether it is `AttributeExtractor` or `ObjectExtractor`.

 An example could be